 S&W achieved a price point of $399.00 MSRP for the Bodyguard 380, which is very reasonable considering how much gun you get for your money.

 I like this gun.
-With a holster, it is ideal for pocket carry.
+With a holster, it is ideal for pocket carry or on a vest as a BUG.
+Check out our list of Bodyguard 380 holsters here.
 I have shown the Bodyguard 380 to quite a few co-workers.
 After taking a close look at it, many fellow cops have offered to buy it from me.
 I think that says it all.

 April 2013 Update – As with most things, the price on the pistol has gone up.
 If you are looking for a Smith and Wesson Bodyguard 380 for sale, the suggested retail price is now $419.
 All things considered, this is still a pretty reasonable price for this little pistol.